Sparshb700/pwn.college.sparsh/Hello_Hackers.md

 # 2. Intro to Arguments
-The program prompted me use arguments with commands, The command "echo" was introduced.
+The challenge prompted me to use arguments with commands, The command "echo" was introduced.

 ## My solve